The idea of hypnotherapy evokes reactions ranging from “crossed-arm and skeptical-faced in disbelief” to “stunned in pure awe and amazement.”

 Marisa Peer is a hypnotherapy hero for two huge reasons:

 - She walks the walk.
 Using the power of her mind, Marisa has healed herself both of cancer and of infertility.

 - She talks the talk.
 She has taught people all around the world how they, too, can use the power of their minds to transform their realities — in every way.

 Time and time again, she has made the seemingly impossible, inspiringly possible.

-And with this, she, alongside many others, have proven to the world that our minds create our reality, and that we have the power to shape our minds.
+And with this, she, alongside many others, has proven to the world that our minds create our reality and that we have the power to shape our minds.

 With hypnotherapy, we have the ability to rewire our minds to live in a reality of our choosing — and we can choose to live in a reality full of love, abundance, and equality.